CocoaHeadsNL/intro-slides/april-daniel-steinberg/april-daniel-steinberg.md

 > Details on meetup.com

-^Second, NU.nl has invited us for an Apple Watch hackathon on the 6th of May
+^NU.nl has invited us for an Apple Watch hackathon on the 6th of May

 ^It's an whole day event starting at 10 o'clock at Sanoma in Hoofddorp, food and drinks will be provided